-Hub71 and Seoul Metropolitan Government Partner to Foster Global Entrepreneurship and Innovation
+Hub71 And Seoul Metropolitan Government Partner To Foster Global Entrepreneurship And Innovation

+Strategic partnership to propel startups in Abu Dhabi and Seoul, South Korea to expand their footprints in the respective markets and scale.

-(MENAFN- Edelman) bu Dhabi, UAE and Seoul, South Korea – 23 November 2023: Hub71, Abu Dhabi’s global tech ecosystem, has signed a strategic cross-border partnership with the Seoul Metropolitan Government, to support the international growth and commercial activities of tech startups in the UAE and South Korea.
+Abu Dhabi, UAE and Seoul, South Korea: Hub71, Abu Dhabi's global tech ecosystem, has signed a strategic cross-border partnership with the Seoul Metropolitan Government, to support the international growth and commercial activities of tech startups in the UAE and South Korea.

 The strategic partnership is based on mutual support and collaboration, which builds on the robust trade relations established between the two countries.
 Hub71 and the Seoul Metropolitan Government will focus on creating cross-border business opportunities for startups with the aim of targeted expansion in both markets.
 Through the strategic collaboration, founders will receive comprehensive business setup support, assistance with navigating local regulatory environments and access to extensive corporate and investment networks to capitalize on market opportunities within their respective ecosystems.